debiancn/aria2-fast/README.rst

 * libexpat1-dev    (Required for Metalink support)

-On Fedora you need the following packages: gcc, gcc-c++, kernel-devel, libgcrypt-devel, libgcrypt-devel, libxml2-devel, openssl-devel, gettext-devel, cppunit
+On Fedora you need the following packages: gcc, gcc-c++, kernel-devel, libgcrypt-devel, libxml2-devel, openssl-devel, gettext-devel, cppunit

 If you downloaded source code from git repository, you have to run following command to generate configure script and other files